jkooy/Table_to_text_web/README.md

 to model the semantic relevance between the generated description and the table.

 ## Installation
 We strongly recommended using GPUs to train the model.
 It takes about 36 hours to finish training on a GTX1080Ti GPU.
-In this demo we use the pretrained model trained by us.
-You can also train it yourself following the steps below.

 The implementation is based on Tensorflow 1.1.4.
 You can find the installation instructions [here](https://www.tensorflow.org/versions/r1.1/install/).